 Boise State versus New Mexico on Oct.
 30, 2014.

-Shawn Garus joined the Bronco family on June 30, 2009, becoming the 10th head coach in Boise State volleyball history.
-He currently serves in two capacities for the Boise State Athletics Department as the head coach for both of the Broncos’ volleyball programs, indoor and beach.
-The 2016-17 year marks Garus’ eighth season at the helm of Boise State’s volleyball (indoor) program holding a 117-99 (.542) record over his first seven seasons with the Broncos.
-His career record through 15 seasons as a collegiate head coach is now 225-219 (.507).
+Shawn Garus, the two-time Mountain West Coach of the Year in 2015 and 2016, joined the Bronco family on June 30, 2009, becoming the 10th head coach in Boise State volleyball history.
+He currently serves in two capacities for the Boise State Athletics Department as the head coach for both of the Broncos' volleyball programs, indoor and beach.
+The 2017-18 year marks Garus’ ninth season at the helm of Boise State’s volleyball (indoor) program holding a 143-106 (.574) record over his first eight seasons with the Broncos.
+His career record through 16 seasons as a collegiate head coach is now 251-226 (.526).

 In addition, Garus helped usher in the newest sport to the Bronco family as head coach of the beach volleyball program which began in the spring of 2014.
-During the program’s first three campaigns he has led the beach team to a 13-24 record, including 5-6 in 2016.
+During the program's first four campaigns he has led the beach team to a 18-30 record, including 5-6 in 2017.

-BOISE STATE HIGHLIGHTSGarus’ highlights at Boise State are numerous and include: Three-consecutive winning seasons (2010-12), five winning seasons in seven years, placed second in MW during 2015 the top finish in 27 years, 15-3 league mark in 2015 tied for most wins all-time and most in 27 years, 16 all-conference honors, one MW Freshman of the Year, one MW Newcomer of the Year, three honorable-mention AVCA All-Americans, two AVCA All-West Region and two honorable-mention honorees, three CoSIDA Academic All-District Team award winners, one conference all-freshmen team member, 41 academic all-conference honors and nine MW Scholar Athletes.
+Garus' highlights at Boise State are numerous and include: three-consecutive winning seasons (2010-12 and 14-16), six winning seasons in eight years, three 20-plus win seasons, 2016 MW championship the first in 28 years, 20 all-conference honors, one MW Player of the Year (program’s first-ever in 2016), one MW Freshman of the Year, one MW Newcomer of the Year, four honorable-mention AVCA All-Americans, four AVCA All-Pacific North Region and two honorable-mention honorees, three CoSIDA Academic All-District Team award winners, one conference all-freshmen team member, 48 academic all-conference honors and 12 MW Scholar Athletes.

 Before UNCG, Garus served as the top assistant coach at the University of San Francisco during the 2003 and 2004 seasons helping the team to a 35-27 record.
 In 2003 Garus helped lead the Dons to a 23-8 record, their first-ever NCAA tournament appearance and acquired their first national ranking (No. 24) in program history.